 - Provide information to people with Down syndrome and their families about the support services available to those who want to share their story

-Submission to the Disability Royal Commission Education and Learning Issues Paper in PDF
+Submission to the Royal Commission on Rights and Attitudes

-Submission to the Disability Royal Commission Health Issues Paper in Word
+Submission to the Disability Royal Commission on Health Issues

 The Disability Royal Commission hosts a number of events, forums and hearings.
-Find out more about the latest news, events and how to get involved here.
+Find out more about Royal Commission news, events and how to get involved.

 How will people be supported to participate?